guiltygyoza/blog/_posts/2025-05-07-nycu-bdaf-guest-talk.md

 <br/>
 <img src="/assets/2025-05-07/ideology-5.jpg" />

 But is it really so?
 Has the history really ended then?
-With the wisdom of the hindsight, we know that the global financial crisis happened in 2009.
-What happened was that credit expanded, there were lots of money slushing around seeking returns.
-Real estates were
+With the wisdom of the hindsight, we know that the global financial crisis (GFC) happened in 2009.
+What happened was that credit expanded, there were lots of money slushing around seeking returns and finding their way to real estates.
+The housing bubble formed and bursted.
+Multiple rounds of quantative easings - the minting of new US dollars into the Federal Reserve - were initiated to buy up the bad debts.

+David Graeber, author of *Debt: The First 5000 Years*, argued that despite the US being a democracy, the financial elite of 1% wield disproportionate power in policy-making at the expense of the other 99%.
+The aftermath of GFC demonstrated a form of injustice where the large banks were relieved but the many bankrupted and unemployed people were left to their own devices.
+Graeber later became a significant figure in the Occupy Wall Street movement.

 <br/>

 ## Global consensus argmin geopolitics

+So we have seen many examples.
+When some people owe some other people money and geopolitical interests are involved, lots of people end up getting hurt badly in one way or another.

+Which bears the question: can we design a system where the influence of geopolitics is minimized?
+In this system, we want no ambiguity as to what exactly has happened.
+It operates as a global book of truths, whose access and correctness

 <br/>
 <img src="/assets/2025-05-07/ethereum-1.jpg" />